DJ1TJOO/shapez.io-mods/src/dj1tjoo_pipes_v2/lib/readme.md

 The package exports the Pipes class.
 On this class are static methods to help you

-The Pipes class exposes the api Components
+The Pipes class exposes the api components.
+All the api components can only be accessed after the preload state.
+You can use `onLoaded` to make a callback from when the preload state is over.
 | Component | Usage |
 | ------------------------------------ | -------------------------------------------------------------------- |
 | PipeConnectorComponent | A component to make connections with in a newtwork (E.g. simple connector, storage) |